jbonde/electricitymonitor/README.md

-# electricitymonitor
+# Electricity Monitor

-A python solution for monitoring electricity meter
+A python solution for monitoring an electricity meter

 How to use a Raspberry Pi for reading a Kamstrup Omnipower Electricity Meter

 Realising that the documentation for the different components and packages is very I have made this brief summary of how I managed to pick up readings from my Omnipower Meter with a Raspberry Pi.